koenrane/KR-new-site/content/lightness-and-unease.md

 prev-post-slug: set-theory-textbook-review
 prev-post-title: "Set Up for Success: Insights from 'Naïve Set Theory'"
 next-post-slug: AI-textbook-review
-next-post-title: "The Art of the Artificial: Insights from 'Artificial Intelligence:
+next-post-title: "The Art of the Artificial: Insights from 'Artificial Intelligence:\
-  A Modern Approach'"
+  \ A Modern Approach'"
 lw-reward-post-warning: 'false'
 use-full-width-images: 'false'
-date_published: 03/21/2018
+date_published: 2018-03-21 00:00:00
 original_url: https://www.lesswrong.com/posts/EvKWNRkJgLosgRDSa/lightness-and-unease
 skip_import: true
 description: A personal reflection on finding the rationalist community and the joy and anxiety of pursuing AI alignment.
+date_updated: *id001
 ---

 # Light

 ## Month 1